How to Describe Results of Working with AI Without Fabricated Cases and Metrics

 2. Tools Used

 Specify which AI tool was used and for which step of the work.
-For example: "I used a text model for generating drafts, and image generation tools for creating illustrations."
-On Neiron AI, different tools are available for different tasks: text models, image generation /images, video generation /videos.
+For example: “I used a text model for draft generation and image generation tools for creating illustrations.”
+Neiron AI offers various tools for different tasks: text models, image generation /images, video generation /videos.

 Describe the result without exaggeration.
 What exactly did the tool produce?
-What turned out to be useful?
+What was useful?
 What required editing?

-4. What Didn't Work or Required Additional Work
+4. What Didn’t Work or Required Additional Effort

-This is an important part often skipped.
-An honest article includes limitations: what didn't work, what had to be redone manually, where the tool gave inaccurate or inappropriate results.
+This is an important part often omitted.
+Honest material includes limitations: what did not work, what had to be redone manually, where the tool gave inaccurate or unsuitable results.

 5. Conclusion Without Promises

-End the article with a practical takeaway for the reader — without promising results.
-"This approach will work if...", "for tasks like X, I'll use it again," "for tasks like Y, I don't recommend it without additional verification."
+Finish with a practical takeaway for the reader—without promising results.
+“This approach will work if…,” “for tasks like X I will use it again,” “for tasks like Y I do not recommend without additional verification.”

-When describing a positive experience with an AI tool, there's a risk of unintentionally shifting from "experience description" to "advertising without evidence."
-Here are some markers to watch for during editing.
+When describing a positive experience with an AI tool, there is a risk of inadvertently crossing from “experience description” to “advertising without evidence.”
+Here are several markers to watch during editing.

 Evaluative words without context.
-"Excellent," "powerful," "convenient" — such adjectives add nothing to the article's informativeness.
-Replace them with a specific description: what exactly seemed convenient and why.
+“Excellent,” “powerful,” “convenient”—such adjectives add nothing to the material’s informativeness.
+Replace them with specific description: what exactly seemed convenient and why.

-Generalizations without qualifiers.
-"AI handles any text" is an inaccurate statement.
-"AI provides useful drafts for informational materials but requires careful verification when working with facts" is an honest observation.
+Generalizations without caveats.
+“AI handles any text” is an imprecise statement.
+“AI provides useful drafts for informational materials but requires thorough verification when dealing with facts” is an honest observation.

 Results without a reproducible process.
-If you describe an impressive result but don't explain how you arrived at it, the reader can't reproduce it.
-Thus, the article loses practical value.
+If you describe an impressive result but do not explain exactly how you achieved it, the reader cannot reproduce it.
+Thus, the material loses practical value.

 Legal Side: What’s Important to Understand

-When describing results of working with AI, it's important to remember user responsibility.
-The terms of use of most AI platforms — including Neiron AI — state that the user independently forms queries and is responsible for the use of results.
+When describing results of working with AI, it is important to remember user responsibility.
+The terms of use of most AI platforms—including Neiron AI—state that the user independently formulates queries and is responsible for the use of results.

-This means: if you publish material created with AI, responsibility for its accuracy lies with you, not the platform.
-Facts, data, and claims must be verified before publication — regardless of which AI tool helped with the draft.
+This means: if you publish material created with the help of AI, responsibility for its accuracy lies with you, not the platform.
+Fact-check data and claims before publication—regardless of which AI tool helped with the draft.

 Current legal terms of the platform can be found on the pages /privacy and /offer.
-It's useful to read them if you're using AI to create content that will be published or delivered to clients.
+It is useful to read these if you use AI to create content that will be published or delivered to clients.

 Examples: Reworking a Fabricated Case into Honest Material

-To understand the difference in practice, consider two versions of describing the same situation.
+To understand the difference in practice, consider two versions describing the same situation.

 Fabricated case:

-"Our team started using the AI platform in the editorial process.
-We became faster at preparing drafts, but each material still goes through manual review, editing, and approval."
+“Our team started using the AI platform in the editorial process.
+We began preparing drafts faster, but each material still goes through manual review, editing, and approval.”

 Honest description:

-"Our team started using AI tools to prepare drafts.
-Editors note that the initial structure of material is now ready faster than before — but the time for editing, fact-checking, and final version remains roughly the same.
-The total volume of published materials has increased, but we won't cite specific numbers without methodologically rigorous comparison."
+“Our team started using AI tools to prepare drafts.
+Editors note that the initial structure of material is now ready faster than before—but the time spent on editing, fact-checking, and final version remained roughly the same.
+The total volume of published materials increased, but we will not state specific numbers without methodologically rigorous comparison.”

-The second version sounds more modest, but it is more honest and useful for the reader: it gives a realistic picture of what to expect.
+The second version sounds more modest, but it is more honest and useful for the reader: it provides a realistic picture of what to expect.

 Conclusion: Honest Material Works More Sustainably in the Long Run

-Articles about working with AI tools based on real observations fulfill their purpose more reliably than articles with fabricated metrics.
-They set realistic expectations, build reader trust, and do not create reputational risks when verified.
+Materials about working with AI tools based on real observations fulfill their goal more reliably than materials with fabricated metrics.
+They set realistic expectations, earn reader trust, and do not create reputational risks upon verification.

-If you have real experience working with AI tools on Neiron AI — that's enough for a good article.
+If you have real experience working with AI tools on Neiron AI—that is enough for a good article.
 Describe the task, tool, process, result, and limitations.
-That is an honest case that provides value.
+That is an honest case study that brings value.